Determine the optimal combination of overlapping discounts

 - All four products have the same price, $15.00.
 In this case, the best discount combination is two applications of discount 1.
 Two products will be full price, and two will be 50 percent off.
 The discounted total for the transaction is $45 (15 + 15 + 7.50 + 7.50), which is $15 (25 percent) off the undiscounted total of $60.
 Discount 2 is only $12 (20 percent).

 - Two products are $20 each, one product is $15, and one product is $5.
 In this case, the best discount combination is one application of discount 2 and one application of discount 1.
-The following tables illustrates the discounts.
+The following tables illustrate the discounts.

 To read the tables, use one product from a row and one product from a column.
 For example, in the table for discount 1, when you combine the two $20 products, you get $10 off.
 In the table for discount 2, when you combine the $15 product and the $5 product, you get $4 off.

-First, we find the largest discount that is available from any two products by using either discount.
+First, we find the largest discount that's available from any two products by using either discount.
 The two tables show the discount amount for all combinations of the two products.
 The shaded portions of the tables represent either cases where a product is paired with itself, which we can't do, or a reverse pairing of two products that produces the same discount amount and can be ignored.
-By looking at the tables, you can see that discount 1 for the two $20 items is the largest discount that is available for either discount on all four products.
+By looking at the tables, you can see that discount 1 for the two $20 items is the largest discount that's available for either discount on all four products.
 (This discount is highlighted in green in the first table.)
 That leaves only the $15 product and the $5 product.
 By looking at the two tables again, you can see that, for these two products, discount 1 gives a $2.50 discount, whereas discount 2 gives a $4 discount.
 Therefore, we select discount 2.
 The total discount is $14.
-To make this discussion easier to visualize, here are two additional tables that show the effective discount percentage for all possible two-product combinations for both discount 1 and discount 2.
+To make this discussion easier to visualize, here are two more tables that show the effective discount percentage for all possible two-product combinations for both discount 1 and discount 2.
 Only half the list of combinations is included, because, for these two discounts, the order in which the two products are put into the discount doesn't matter.
 The highest effective discount (25 percent) is highlighted in green, and the lowest effective discount (10 percent) is highlighted in red.

 Total possible combinations

 This section continues the example from the previous section.
-We will add more products and another discount, and see how many combinations must be calculated and compared.
+We'll add more products and another discount, and see how many combinations must be calculated and compared.
 The following table shows the number of possible discount combinations as the product quantity increases.
 The table shows what happens both when there are two overlapping discounts, as in the previous example, and when there are three overlapping discounts.
 The number of possible discount combinations that must be evaluated soon exceeds what even a fast computer can calculate and compare quickly enough to be acceptable for retail transactions.

-Marginal value method
+Marginal value ranking method

-To resolve the issue of an exponentially increasing number of combinations that must be evaluated, an optimization exists that calculates the value per shared product of each discount on the set of products that two or more discounts can be applied to.
+To fix the issue of an exponentially increasing number of combinations that must be evaluated, an optimization exists that calculates the value per shared product of each discount on the set of products that two or more discounts can be applied to.
 We refer to this value as the marginal value of the discount for the shared products.
 The marginal value is the average per product increase in the total discount amount when the shared products are included in each discount.
-The marginal value is calculated by taking the total discount amount (DTotal), subtracting the discount amount without the shared products (DMinus\ Shared), and dividing that difference by the number of shared products (ProductsShared).
+The marginal value is calculated by taking the total discount amount (DTotal), subtracting the discount amount without the shared products (DMinus Shared), and dividing that difference by the number of shared products (ItemsShared).